Tuesday, February 10, 2026

 More than provisionally, how much knowledge lies

-Outside the broadcasted frequencies
+Outside the broadcast frequencies

 But their tones are all conflict and resolution,